hercychang/prep-step-1/part7-control_flow/iterators.md

 One of the principal differences between methods and blocks is that blocks are **closures**, structures that capture variables in the context in which those structures are defined.
-Closures are like one-way scope gates: they have access to or "close over" variables in their enclosing scope, but their enclosing scope does not have access to variables defined within the closure.
+Closures are like one-way scope gates: a closure has access to or "closes over" variables in its enclosing scope, but its enclosing scope does not have access to variables defined within the closure.
 This block can reference and manipulate the `str` variable because it's defined in the same scope where the block itself is defined (that of `devowel!`):